June 3, 2021

 Our 24-hour Crisis Line (262-637-7233) continues to be available to anyone who has a question or concern or needs to be referred to services.
-We have also resumed 24/7 in person advocacy at Racine County hospitals.
-SAS staff have begun to return to the office, and an advocate can often be reached by calling 262-619-1634 Monday through Friday.
-If you need to reach a particular staff member, the most reliable way to do so is still through individual email addresses listed here.
+SAS staff are all fully vaccinated and have returned to our offices.
+An advocate can typically be reached by calling 262-619-1634 Monday through Friday, but if you need to reach a particular staff member, the most reliable way to do so is still through individual email addresses listed here.

-We have made every effort to offer as many services as possible in a virtual format, but if you are visiting one of our offices in person, a face covering is required.
+We continue to make every effort to offer as many services as possible in a virtual format to accommodate clients who cannot or wish not to come to the office in person.
+If you are visiting one of our offices in person, we ask that you wear a face covering when entering and exiting the building.
+Fully vaccinated clients may remove their face coverings during appointments.
+We ask that unvaccinated clients wear their face coverings for the duration of their appointments.
 If you do not have a face covering, SAS can provide you with a disposable mask - just ask your advocate.
-In addition, we are asking in-person clients to sign a COVID-19 Liability Waiver, and staff are asking COVID-19 Screening Questions at every appointment.
+In addition, we are asking all in-person clients to sign a COVID-19 Liability Waiver, and staff are asking COVID-19 Screening Questions at every appointment with unvaccinated clients.
 These documents are available online and linked below for you to preview.

 We sincerely thank you for your patience and continual support as we navigate the constantly changing conditions of this pandemic.
 We will continue to modify and adapt services as necessary in order to provide the best possible care for our community.
 Stay safe and healthy!